Communication Studies (CMNS) 401

-Cultural Policy in Canada (Revision 4)
+Cultural Policy in Canada (Revision 5)

 View previous syllabus

 Area of Study: Social Science

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.

-|Part I: Take home essay exam||Part II: Paper exam||Total|
+|Part I: Take home essay exam||40%|

 Undergraduate Challenge for Credit Course Registration Form